 Simultaneous photo-stimulation and imaging of selected targets Bruker is enabled with dual optical light paths.
 Specifically, in addition to imaging galvos a second pair of galvanometric mirrors is provided to precisely guide a laser beam between selected targets independently from raster scan provided by primary imaging galvos (3,5,6).

 Among above mentioned methods for optical manipulations, a computer-generated holography offers enormous flexibility to sculpt the excitation light in three-dimensions (3D) (4).
 This way the activity of several targets across a 3D volume can be simultaneously manipulated with a single-cell resolution.
-To support this application Bruker has developed two products Neuralight 3D.
+To support this application Bruker has developed Neuralight 3D.
 To facilitate fast volumetric imaging while performing 3D holographic optogenetic experiments Bruker implemented optically corrected electro-tunable lens (ETL).